rajatsawanni/rajatsawanni.github.io/_projects/2_project.md

 This facility produced several key findings:

 - Disparate pressure scaling trends from past studies collapse into a **single universal curve** when soot production is normalized by residence time or mass flux.
-- First measurements of **soot maturity** in high‑pressure counterflow flames.
+- One of the first measurements of **soot maturity** in high‑pressure counterflow flames.
 - Identification of pressure‑driven shifts in soot chemical pathways (acetylene and PAH dominance).
 - High‑resolution soot maps published in **Combustion and Flame** and **Proceedings of the Combustion Institute**.